 Victoria, BC Canada, another Khabarovsk sister city, hosted the next Friendship Games

-gathering in 1993.
-By now, there were FARS chapters in USA, Russia, Japan, and Canada.
+gathering in 1993 with the first two-meter ARDF event in that country.
+By then, there were FARS chapters in USA, Russia, Japan, and Canada.
+Hams from all these countries participated in the hunt, plus DX and CW sending/receiving contests.
 Read

 October 1993 Homing In for all the details of FRG-93.

-The 1995 Friendship Games returned to Khabarovsk, with participants from all four countries again in attendance.
+The 1995 Friendship Games returned to Khabarovsk, with participants from all four countries again in attendance and another radio-orienteering event.
 The story is in Homing In for December 1996.

-Japan hosted the Games in 1997.
+Japan hosted the next Friendship Games in 1997.
 Because the primary activity of Japan's host club is foxhunting, the foxhunt was the main event.
 It was fully covered in Homing In for January 1998.

 In fall 1997, a small group of hams across the USA and Canada formed the North American ARDF Organizing Task Force to promote the sport.
 The American Radio Relay League (ARRL) formally recognized this increasing interest at its January 1998 meeting of the Board of Directors.
 ARRL's President was authorized to appoint an ARDF Coordinator (Joe Moell KØOV) to work with hams here in the USA and abroad to promote the sport and arrange for competitions.

 The first IARU Region 2 ARDF Championships in Portland brought hams from six European and Asian countries to take on fifteen Team USA members and five Team Canada members representing Region 2.
 In addition to the two-meter foxhunt, the first-ever multi-nation 80-meter foxhunt in the Western Hemisphere took place there.
-V.I.P attendees included Tom Atkins VE3CDM, IARU Region 2 President and Rik Strobbe ON7YD, Interim Chair of IARU Region 1 ARDF Working Group.
+V.I.P attendees included Tom Atkins VE3CDM, IARU Region 2 President and Rik Strobbe ON7YD, who was Interim Chair of IARU Region 1 ARDF Working Group at the time.
 Homing In for October 1999 covered these historic Championships in detail.

 With the successful Portland event as impetus, year 2000 was much more active for ARDF in the USA.
 Dozens of two-meter practice on-foot hunts took place from California to North Carolina, and several places in between.
 Many of these sessions helped prepare Team USA members for the 2000 ARDF World Championships (WCs).
 The Team USA Qualifying Runs, held June 3-4 in southern California, had the longest 2-meter and 80-meter ARDF courses in North America to date.
-Twelve persons represented USA at the ARDF World Championships in Nanjing, China during October 2000.
-They ranged in age from 15 to 59.
-Dale Hunt WB6BYU became the first person from the Western Hemisphere ever to serve on the International Jury at the ARDF WCs.
+Twelve persons represented USA at the ARDF World Championships in Nanjing, China during October 2000 including 15-year-old Jay Thompson W6JAY, whose mother is of Chinese descent.
+Dale Hunt WB6BYU became the first person from the Western Hemisphere ever to serve on the International Jury at the ARDF WCs and Bob Cooley KF6VSE became the first Team USA member to finish in the top ten of his category.
 Read more about the 2000 WCs in Homing In for January 2001.

 Even more ARDF activity occurred in the USA during 2001, including the First USA ARDF Championships in Albuquerque, New Mexico.
 Over 40 radio-orienteers from the USA, Australia, China and Ukraine took to the courses.
 Homing In for February 2001 and ARRL's QST Magazine for May 2001 had detailed pre-event articles.
 Follow-up Homing In articles were in the December 2001 and January 2002 issues of 73 Magazine.
 Some USA ARDF enthusiasts also participated in the Friendship Games foxhunt in Victoria, BC during the week after the Albuquerque events.